MihirMongia/MihirMongia.github.io/_pages/about.md

 Entrepreneurship and Consulting
 ======
-I am very interested in pursuing entrepreneurship ventures and consulting opportunities.
-I am open to all types of problems that require quantitative and machine learning thinking.
-Would be especially interested in quantative finance, algorithms for big data, and machine learing.
+I am interested in pursuing entrepreneurship ventures and consulting opportunities.
+I am open to all types of problems ranginging from healtchare and precision medicine to quantitative finance.
 Please do get in touch!